 The material here was revised thanks to significant input from Fangyi Rao of Keysight Technologies, Ambrish Varma of Cadence Design Systems, and Arpad Muranyi of Siemens EDA.

-The text was approved without objection for submission to the IBIS Open Forum by the IBIS Advanced Technical Modeling Task Group on December 19, 2023.A separate BIRD will be proposed to make the same clarifications in the original Algorithmic Model Interface text of IBIS.
+The text was approved without objection for submission to the IBIS Open Forum by the IBIS Advanced Technical Modeling Task Group on December 19, 2023.

+BIRD 229.1 is issued to simplify the text for, and clarify the meaning of, “wave_size” and “block” in non-clock contexts.
+A separate BIRD will be proposed to make the same clarifications in the original Algorithmic Model Interface text of IBIS.
+In addition, this update changes the AMI_output_parameters_file parameter from being optional to being required.
+Finally, this revision makes some minor adjustments to the formatting of the text.